 |Kayo Sports||1.5 Mbps||2.5 Mbps||7.5 Mbps||N/A|

-What is the best internet streaming device?
+What is the best streaming device?

 If you’re a diehard Apple fan, you might swing towards the company’s 4K Apple TV.

-How much data does live streaming on Twitch use?
+How much data does live-streaming on Twitch use?

-Live streaming on Twitch can use anywhere between 0.22 and 1.57GB per hour, depending on the quality you stream in.
+Live-streaming on Twitch can use anywhere between 0.22GB and 1.57GB per hour, depending on the quality you stream in.
 Treated alone, that’s not so bad but it’s in addition to your regular data usage habits.
-If you live stream in 1080p once a day, you will need to account for up to 48GB more (per month) than usual.
+If you live-stream in 1080p once per day, you will need to account for up to 48GB more (per month) than usual.